matrix-org/matrix-spec-proposals/proposals/2078-homeserver-password-resets.md

 [/_matrix/client/r0/account/password/msisdn/requestToken](https://matrix.org/docs/spec/client_server/r0.4.0.html#post-matrix-client-r0-account-password-msisdn-requesttoken).
 This request is supplied all the necessary details as well as a `id_server` field containing the address of a trusted identity server which the user has used in the past to bind their 3PID.
-Understand that it is recommended for the homeserver to only grant the request if the given identity server is in a trusted list.

 The `id_server` field is currently required as the homeserver must know where to proxy the request to.
 This MSC proposes not to change the requirements of